louisja1/bacon/README.md

 # BaCon
-Codes, data and other artifacts of BaCon.
-For VLDB26 reviewers only.
+Codes, data and other artifacts of BaCon to appear at VLDB26.

 ## Reproduction
 Check `src/run.sh` for the run commands of each experiment.